SIMS: Students in Museums Summit

 November 14–16, 2025

-This program will bring together student participants from different college-based museums across the northeast to discuss contemporary issues facing their institutions.
-With a mix of students, distinguished speakers, and opportunities to connect with others in the field, this event aims to generate ideas about the future of museums and to continue to support student leadership within these museums.
+This program brought together student participants from different college-based museums across the northeast to discuss contemporary issues facing their institutions.
+With a mix of students, distinguished speakers, and opportunities to connect with others in the field, this event aimed to generate ideas about the future of museums and to continue supporting student leadership within these museums.

 Program Schedule